ajaarma/sv/README.md

 	- Output: This command will generate the shell scripts in <resource-path>demo/examples/20211210/tmp_binaries/NGC001_01.vcfanno_demo.sh
 	- One can launch the script their own preferred HPC scheduler such as SLURM/LSF/PBS by adding relevant memory and CPU configurations.
-	- With the provided demo/examples the trio data (The International Genome Sample Resource - IGSR only the final merged annotated SVs (called by LUMPY) of the proband can be obtained.
+	- With the provided demo/examples the SV trio data (IGSR) only the final merged annotated SVs (called by LUMPY) of the proband can be obtained.
 The filtering pipeline has been tested and customized for NGC-WGS-cohort samples which were eventually called vby Manta & Canvas.

 #
 # Contact details